Hans von Seeckt: Early life

 Seeckt was born in Schleswig on 22 April 1866 into an old Pomeranian family, that had been ennobled in the eighteenth century.
 Though the family had lost its estates, Seeckt was "a thorough-going aristocrat", and his father Richard von Seeckt was an important general within the German Army, finishing his career as military governor of Posen.
 Seeckt followed his father into military service, joining the Army in 1885 at the age of 18.
 He served in the elite Kaiser Alexander Guard Grenadiers, then joined the Prussian General Staff in 1897.
 In 1913, Seeckt became the Chief of Staff of the III Corps, based in Berlin.

 First World War

 At the outbreak of the First World War, Seeckt held the rank of lieutenant colonel and served as chief of staff for Ewald von Lochow in the German III Corps.
 On mobilisation, the III Corps was assigned to the 1st Army on the right wing of the forces for the Schlieffen Plan offensive in August 1914 on the Western Front.
 Early in 1915, after they were attacked by the French near Soissons, Seeckt devised a counterattack that took thousands of prisoners and dozens of guns.
 He was promoted to colonel on 27 January 1915.
-In March 1915, he was transferred to the Eastern front to serve as chief of staff to General August von Mackensen of the German Eleventh Army.
+In March 1915, he was transferred to the Eastern front to serve as chief of staff to General August von Mackensen of the German 11th Army.
 He played a major role in the planning and executing of Mackensen's highly successful campaigns.